Prevents or treats osteoporosis (weak bones).

 Call your doctor right away if you notice any of these side effects:

-- Chest pain, heartburn, or burning in throat.
+- Chest pain, heartburn, or burning feeling in the throat

-- Increased thirst, loss of appetite, confusion, muscle weakness, nausea, or vomiting.
+- Increased thirst, loss of appetite, confusion, muscle weakness, nausea, vomiting

 If you notice these less serious side effects, talk with your doctor: